b4rtaz/distributed-llama/README.md

 - [API Server](./src/apps/dllama-api/README.md)

 **Known limitations:**
 * You can run Distributed Llama only on 1, 2, 4...
-2^n devices.
+2^n nodes.
+* The maximum number of nodes is equal to the number of KV heads in the model [#70](https://github.com/b4rtaz/distributed-llama/issues/70).
 * Optimized for (weights format × buffer format):
   * ARM CPUs
     * ✅ F32 × F32